Family and Community Support Services

 First, under the FCSS program, communities design and deliver social programs that are preventable in nature to promote and enhance well-being among individuals, families and communities.
 Second, they promote, encourage and facilitate volunteers and the use of volunteers in the community.

-The Town endeavours to maximise it programs with the funds available.
+The Town endeavors to maximize it programs with the funds available.
 With funds received through the FCSS program, the Town supports local events and initiatives.
 Here are a few examples where FCSS funds are expended to support the community:

 - Community events such as Family Day, Canada Day, Meet Your Community, and the Christmas Festival.